AlexCue987/kotest-posts/replace-mocks/REPLACE_MOCKS.md

 ```

 While we do have to write some code, the code we need to write is very easy.
 And writing a little bit of our own code buys us a lot: we can use the full power of Kotlin and Kotest to verify that `callLog` contains expected elements.
 We are no longer limited to the options exposed by mocking library.

+### Using Dependency Inversion To Avoid Mocking Static Functions